SISTER TALK - OVERCOMING TRAUMA AND TRAGEDY & FINDING HAPPINESS AGAIN

 Because look, if you stop, like it's that famous phrase, I don't know if you ever heard, you're going through hell.
 So you're not going to stop in hell, right?

 You got to keep going until you get out of hell, right?
-I think

-that's the best message I can.
+I mean, that's the best.
+That's the best message I can.

 And I also think, you know,